atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 - Optional: Special Item Animation (also [AnimConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/AnimConverter)) - File ending: .ska.xbx
 - Skeleton ([SkelConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/SkelConvert)) - File ending: .ske
 - Skin ([SceneConverter](https://github.com/atljp/thps-modding-resources/tree/main/Tools/SceneConv)) - File ending: .skin
-- Feb 2024: To mark skins as active easily use [010 Hex Editor](https://www.sweetscape.com/010editor/).
+- Feb 2024: To easily mark skins as active, use [010 Hex Editor](https://www.sweetscape.com/010editor/).
 The converter doesn't do it automatically yet.

 Animations and skeletons can be extracted from netanims.prx and skeletons.prx respectively (the ending may be .pre or .prx).<br>
 For THUG and THUG2 these are at path: `Game/Data/pre`<br><br>